-"I cannot guess."
-"Ah! if you know not your offence, fear the worst."
-"And my child!" (for the infant was still suffered to rest upon her bosom.)
-"Alas, young mother! they will suffer thy child to live."
-"And for this-an orphan in the dungeon!" murmured the accusing heart of Viola, "have I reserved his offspring!
+- "I cannot guess." - "Ah! if you know not your offence, fear the worst." - "And my child?"
+(For the infant was still suffered to rest upon her bosom.) - "Alas, young mother! they will suffer thy child to live." - "And for this,-an orphan in the dungeon!" murmured the accusing heart of Viola, "have I reserved his offspring!
 Zanoni, even in thought, ask not-ask not, what I have done with the child I bore thee!"

-Night came; the crowd rushed to the grate to hear the muster-roll.
-Her name was with the doomed.
-And the old priest, better prepared to die, but reserved from the death-list, laid his hands on her head, and blessed her, while he wept.
+Night came; the crowd rushed to the grate, to hear the muster-roll.1 Her name was with the doomed.
+And the old priest, better prepared to die, but reserved from the deathlist, laid his hands on her head, and blessed her while he wept.
 She heard, and wondered; but she did not weep.
 With downcast eyes, with arms folded on her bosom, she bent submissively to the call.
 But now, another name was uttered; and a man, who had pushed rudely past her, to gaze or to listen, shrieked out a howl of despair and rage.
 She turned, and their eyes met.
-Through the distance of time, she recognised that hideous aspect.
-Nicot's face settled back into its devilish sneer.
-"At least, gentle Neapolitan, the guillotine will unite us.
+Through the distance of time she recognized that hideous aspect.
+Nicot's face settled back into its devilish sneer. - "At last, gentle Neapolitan, the guillotine will unite us.
 Oh, we shall sleep well our wedding night!"
 And, with a laugh, he strode away through the crowd, and vanished into his lair.

+1 Called in the mocking jargon of the day, "the Evening Gazette."

-She was placed in her gloomy cell to await the morrow.
-But the child was still spared her, and she thought it seemed as if conscious of the awful Present.
-In Vol. II.-Q ^{} Called, in the mocking jargon of the day, "The Evening Gazette." their way to the prison, it had not mouned or wept : it had looked with its clear eyes, unshrinking, on the gleaming pikes and savage brows of the huissiers.
-And now, alone in the dungeon, it put its arms round her neck, and murmured its indistinct sounds, low and sweet as some unknown language of consolation and of heav-And of Heaven it was!
-For, at the murmur, the terror melted from her soul: upward, from the dungeon and the death-upward, where the happy cherubim chant the mercy of the All-loving, whispered that cherub's voice.
+She was placed in her gloomy cell, to await the morrow; but the child was still spared her, and she thought it seemed as if conscious of the awful Present.
+In their way to the prison it had not moaned or wept; it had looked with its clear eve unshrinking on the gleaming pikes and savage brows of the huissiers.
+And now, alone in the dungeon, it put its arms round her neck, and murmured its indistinct sounds, low and sweet as some unknown language of consolation and of heaven.
+And of heaven it was!
+For, at the murmur, the terror melted from her soul; upward, from the dungeon and the death,upward, where the happy cherubim chant the mercy of the All-loving, whispered that cherub's voice.
 She fell upon her knees, and prayed.
-The despoilers of all that beautifies and hallows life had desecrated the altar, and denied the God! they had removed from the last hour of their victims the Priest, the Scripture, and the Cross!
-But Faith builds in the dungeon and the lazar-house its sublimest shrines; and up, through roofs of stone, that shut out the eye of Heaven, ascends the ladder where the angels glide to and fro-PRAYER.
-And there, in the very cell beside her own, the atheist, Nicot, sits stolid amid the darkness, and hugs the thought of Danton, that death is nothingness.
-His, no spectacle of an appalled and perturbed conscience!
+The despoilers of all that beautifies and hallows life had desecrated the aftar, and denied the God!
+They had removed from the last hour of their victims the Priest, the Scripture, and the Cross!
+But Faith builds in the dungeon and the lazar-house its sublimest shrines; and up, through roofs of stone, that shut out the eye of Heaven, ascends the ladder where the angels glide to and fro, - PRAYER.

+And there, in the very cell beside her own, the atheist, Nicot, sits stolid amidst the darkness, and hugs the thought of Danton,-that death is nothingness.
+His no spectacle of an appalled and perturbed conscience!
 Remorse is the echo of a lost virtue, and virtue he never knew.
 Had he to live again, he would live the same.
-But more terrible than the death-bed of a believing and despairing sinner, that blank gloom of apathy; that contemplation of the worm and the rat of the charnel-house; that grim and loathsome NOTHINENESS, which, for his eye, falls like a pall over the universe of life.
-Still, staring into space, gnawing his livid lip, he looks upon the darkness. convinced that darkness is forever and ever!
+But more terrible than the death-bed of a believing and despairing sinner that blank gloom of apathy; that contemplation of the worm and the rat of the charnel-house; that grim and loathsome NOTHINGNESS which, for his eye, falls like a pall over the universe of life.
+Still, staring into space, gnawing his livid lip, he looks upon the darkness, convinced that darkness is forever and forever!

+^{1 &}quot;Ma demeure sera bientôt LE NÉANT" (My abode will soon be Nothingness), said Danton, before his judges.